-Policy 11 - Green and Blue Infrastructure
+Policy 10 - Green and Blue Infrastructure

-- 1. Development proposals will be expected to contribute towards the protection, enhancement and provision of new green infrastructure spaces and linkages.
-In particular, support will be given to proposals that further enhance: - a) The quality, accessibility and usage of public open spaces and areas of sport provision; - b) existing public rights of way within the parish, particularly those to and from Welton and along Dunholme Beck and to seek opportunities to create new public rights of way to create linkages into the wider countryside locally; - c) the preservation of local habitats; Green infrastructure and development proposals that seek to improve the connectivity between wildlife areas and green spaces will be supported in order to enhance the green infrastructure of the Parish. - 2.
-Where possible, new routes should: - a) Be traffic free and/ or pedestrian and cycle friendly; - Offer 'easy access' i.e. be reasonably easy to use for users with a wide range of mobility levels, including pushchairs, walking aids and mobility scooters; - c) Be safe and inspire confidence in visitors; - d) Have the potential for future upgrading to use by cyclists (where not already possible); - e) Have designated, safe crossing points over motorised routes and suitable street furniture; - f) Provide connections between where people live and where they want to travel (for recreational or employment purposes); - g) Be clearly signed and easy to follow; - h) Be easy to maintain; - i) Provide enhanced user enjoyment through the provision of information boards and benches in attractive locations; - j) Where appropriate provide safe access for horses, particularly links to existing bridleways; - k) Cause no damage to archaeological sites and their setting; - Provide safe passing places on those paths with shared vehicular use including appropriate management of vegetation to the sides; and - m) respect, protect and enhance local biodiversity. - 3.
+- Development proposals that contribute towards the protection, enhancement and provision of green infrastructure spaces and linkages will be supported, including proposals that further enhance: - a) The quality, accessibility and usage of public open spaces and areas of sport provision; - b) existing public rights of way within the parish, particularly those to and from Welton and along Dunholme Beck and to seek opportunities to create new public rights of way to create linkages into the wider countryside locally; - c) the preservation of local habitats and the connectivity between wildlife areas and green spaces. - 2.
+Where practicable, new routes should: - a) Be traffic free and/ or pedestrian and cycle friendly; - b) Offer 'easy access' i.e. be reasonably easy to use for users with a wide range of mobility levels, including pushchairs, walking aids and mobility scooters: - c) Be safe and inspire confidence in visitors; - d) Have the potential for future upgrading to use by cyclists (where not already possible); - e) Have designated, safe crossing points over motorised routes and suitable street furniture: - f) Provide connections between where people live and where they want to travel (for recreational or employment purposes); - g) Be clearly signed and easy to follow; - h) Be easy to maintain; - i) Provide enhanced user enjoyment through the provision of information boards and benches in attractive locations; - j) Where appropriate provide safe access for horses, particularly links to existing bridleways; - k) Cause no damage to archaeological sites and their setting; - I) Provide safe passing places on those paths with shared vehicular use including appropriate management of vegetation to the sides; and - m) respect, protect and enhance local biodiversity. - 3.
 Developments that propose a 'net' loss of existing Green Infrastructure nodes and spaces will only be supported where it has been demonstrated that an appropriate alternative scheme will both benefit the community and the local environment without having any detrimental impact.

-Policy 12 - Dunholme Beck
+Policy 11 - Dunholme Beck

 - 1. Development proposals that enhance the setting of the Beck and its associated amenity value will be supported.
-Where appropriate, development proposals adjacent to the Beck should: - a) retain and enhance public access and extend access through the formation of waterside walkways; and - b) Preserve and enhance its amenity, biodiversity and recreational value. - 2.
+Where appropriate, development proposals adjacent to the Beck should: - a) retain and enhance public access and extend access through the formation of waterside walkways; - b) retain maintenance access, to allow for appropriate access for mechanical plant, where possible; - c) Preserve and enhance its amenity, biodiversity and recreational value; - d) Avoid development within Flood Zones 2 and/or 3; - e) have regard to the duties of Risk Management Authorities. - 2.
 Development proposals that encroach upon or materially harm the function, character or appearance of the Beck, will not be supported.